🚀 New Holistic AI Tracker 2.0 – Now featuring Atlas, a heat-mapped world view tracking AI legislation, incidents, and regulations in real time.

 Affecting multiple risk verticals and multiple applications of AI, the above examples highlight the importance of comprehensively examining the performance of algorithms and taking steps towards implementing a risk management framework.

 A number of upcoming laws, such as the European Union AI Act and laws targeted at the human resources (HR) sector (e.g., NYC Local Law 144 – the Bias Audit law) will soon require companies to take steps to ensure that they minimise the risks of their AI and that it is used safely.
 Taking steps early is the best way to prepare to be compliant with upcoming legal requirements.
-Schedule a demo to find out more about how Holistic AI can help you with AI governance, risk, and compliance.
+Schedule a demo to find out more about how Holistic AI can help you with AI governance, AI risk, and AI compliance readiness.

 DISCLAIMER: This blog article is for informational purposes only.
 This blog article is not intended to, and does not, provide legal advice or a legal opinion.
 It is not a do-it-yourself guide to resolving legal issues or handling litigation.
 This blog article is not a substitute for experienced legal counsel and does not provide legal advice regarding any situation or employer.